Print

 1. Melt the spicy paste.
 Set a large high-sided pan or saucepan over medium heat.
 Add 1 tablespoon of olive oil and 4 tablespoons of ‘nduja paste or gochujang paste.
 Cook, stirring for 2 minutes as the paste melts down into the oil.

 3. Make the gremolata.
-In a small bowl, mix the parsley, lemon zest and garlic.
+While the mac and cheese cooks, in a small bowl, mix the parsley, lemon zest, and garlic.
 Set aside.

 Notes